Ramadan Mubarak everyone, this is a time of year when we need most of all to reflect, meditate and detox our thoughts/mind above all.

 - Cut down your carbs intake, simple carbs get converted into sugars and can take their toll on your body long after you’ve finished eating them, instead increase your fibre rich foods.
 Remember the aim is to use this month to get fit and healthy.

-- STOP eating sugar, I know I’m always going on about sugar, but thats because I know too well, the harmful effects of the 0 nutrient food we call sugar, and I’ve seen first hands how lives have been transformed just simply by giving it up, if you’re serious about getting healthy physically and mentally during Ramadan, then pull all your inner strength together and try to quit sugar, use natural sweeteners such as dates ‘only 1 or 2’ a little Manuka or raw honey as alternatives, Pineapple too can be a good sugar alternative with its high bromelain content, its also a great natural anti inflammatory.
+- STOP eating sugar, I know I’always going on about sugar, but thats because I know too well, the harmful effects of the 0 nutrient food we call sugar, and I’ve seen first hands how lives transform just simply by giving it up, if you’re serious about getting healthy physically and mentally during Ramadan, then pull all your inner strength and try to quit sugar, use natural sweeteners such as dates ‘only 1 or 2’ a little Manuka or raw honey as alternatives, Pineapple too can be a good sugar alternative with its high bromelain content, its also a great natural anti inflammatory.
 Don’t be shy to say NO to the offering of Konafa, or any of the Ramadan desserts.
-Simply don’t buy them this year, which brings me to number 5 that will help you to quit sugar.
+Simply don’t buy them this year, which brings me to number 5 which will help you quit sugar.
 Here’s my article on how to quit sugar.

 - Increase your intake of good fats, things like raw nuts, seeds, Coconut oil, avocados, a little ghee even.
 Whenever I crave sugar, I reach for a Madjul date and a handful of nuts, pumpkin seeds will also help strengthen your immune system as its a good source of Zinc.